- Ways to be Engaged

 - Developing social support networks

 Requirements: Contact Gerry Perrone (see below) for more info

 Description: Each year, hundreds of local citizens contribute thousands of volunteer hours at Samaritan Health Services facilities.
 Their gifts of their time and their talents add immensely to the excellent care given to patients and their families.

 Most people volunteer simply because of altruism, "the unselfish concern for the welfare of others."
 However, they soon notice other benefits as well.
 They say that volunteering gives them a chance to use skills and explore interests important to them.
 Volunteering gives them a chance to relieve stress, stay active and healthy, and meet and mingle with other people.

-Samaritan volunteers can be men or women, from teens to senior citizens.
+Samaritan volunteers can be any age.
 They can volunteer a few hours a week or only a few hours a year.

 They contribute in many different ways in many different service areas.
 Just a few are listed below:

 - coffee cart